-- 15.1 Introduction
+- 11.1 Introduction

-- 15.2 Determinants of Dividend Policy
+- 11.2 Determinants of Dividend policy

-- 15.3 Dividend policies of companies
+- 11.3 Dividend policies of companies

-- 15.4 Forms of Dividend
+- 11.4.
+Forms of Dividend

-- 15.5 Summary
+- 11.5 Summary

-- 15.6 Key words
+- 11.6 Key words

-- 15.7 Self Assessment questions / exercises
+- 11.7 Self Assessment questions / exercises

-- 15.8 Further Readings
+- 11.8 Further Readings

-15.1 Introduction
+11.1 Introduction

 In the previous lesson you have been introduced to the relevance and irrelevance of dividend decision in the determination of the value of a company.
 Various theories were proposed under a set of assumptions.
 Given the imperfections prevailing in the real world, a company cannot treat its dividend policy irrelevant.
-It must carefully analyse the environment in which it is operating and take consideration various factors that have a bearing on its valuation.
-Realising the importance of dividend policy, this lesson covers the important dimensions of dividend policy, discuss the factors relevant for formulating the dividend policy and policy relating to stock split, bonus issues, stock repurchase, etc.
+It must carefully analyse the environment in which it is operating and take into consideration various factors that have a bearing on its valuation.
+Realising the importance of dividend policy, this lesson covers the important dimensions of dividend policy, discusses the factors relevant for formulating the dividend policy and policy relating to stock split, bonus issues, stock repurchase, etc.,

-15.1 Determinants of Dividend policy
+11.2 Determinants of Dividend policy

-Dividend policy determines the distribution of earnings available to share holders or dividing earnings per share between dividend payment and retention.
+Dividend policy determines the distribution of earnings available to shares or earnings per share between dividend payment and retention.